 The Three Types of Brake Pad

 There’s no clear winner when it comes to choosing a brake pad.
-For example, ceramic pads are the best overall, but they might not be the best choice for everyday use due to the high cost.
+For example, ceramic brake pads are the best overall, but they might not be the best choice for everyday use due to the high cost.

 Climate also plays a role in your choice, as some pads are more prone to overheating or can’t handle the cold as well as a different type.

 Made primarily of ceramic material with copper fibers, these are the quietest pads available.
 In addition, they’re practically dust-free and create low wear on the rotors.

 Due to their durability and efficiency, ceramic pads are recommended for “spirited” drivers and those who can’t stand dirty wheels from brake dust or even the slightest brake squeal.

 Seasonally, ceramic pads may be used year-round and in most climates, but may not grip as well in cold weather.

 The most common type of brake pad, you probably have these installed in one of your cars right now.

 The biggest downsides are that these pads produce a lot of dust and can be much noisier.
 But they make up for this with better overall braking power than ceramic or organic pads.

 For this reason, you will often see these pads being used on high-performance vehicles when the driver can’t afford ceramic.

 The carbon metallic composition allows semi-metallic brake pads to last far longer than organics, although they do more damage than ceramic.

 Non-Asbestos Organic (NAO)

 Due to their softness, they’re fairly quiet.
-However, they’re the least durable and tend to create a good amount of dust.
+However, when comparing brake pad materials, they’re the least durable and tend to create a good amount of dust.

 Unfortunately, they produce even more dust, make more noise, and wear down just as fast as regular NAO pads.

 Hot climates can cause the pads to overheat more quickly than other types, while they can take longer to fully warm up than semi-metallic when in colder climates.

-The most expensive NAO material, kevlar, eliminates many of the performance issues of other materials, but is also quite costly.
+The most expensive NAO material, kevlar, eliminates many of the performance issues of other materials but is also quite costly.